ArduPilot/ardupilot_wiki/common/source/docs/common-installing-3dr-ublox-gps-compass-module.rst

 ======================

 Advanced configuration of the UBlox GPS's internal settings is documented in :ref:`UBlox GPS Configuration <common-ublox-gps>`.
 But this is never used by the average user.
-Ardupilot automatically configures the gps during initialization.
+ArduPilot automatically configures the gps during initialization.